 Chilli Beads Waterlily Bracelet

-I was also fascinated by the idea of thinking about ways in which the two-hole structure of the beads could be utilised in a similar fashion to Cubic Right Angle Weave.
+I was also fascinated by the idea of ways in which I could use the two-hole structure of the beads to create something like Cubic Right Angle Weave.
 You will be happy to hear that the thread path you are going to use is a lot simpler than you might imagine from that description!
 If you have not yet come across or used Chilli beads, then you can find a blog post with a lot more information about them here.

-You may find it helpful to think in terms of circles and units, but beyond that, you can clear your mind of any other ideas of Right Angle Weave!
-The bracelet is fastened using a Peyote strip combined with snap fasteners.
-It is a simple and secure fastening that allows you to size the bracelet very easily and is very comfortable to wear.
+You may find it helpful to think in terms of circles and units.
+But beyond that, you can clear your mind of any other ideas of Right Angle Weave!
+I used a Peyote strip with snap fasteners to make a bracelet fastening.
+It is comfortable, simple and secure.
+Plus it allows you to size the bracelet very easily.

 You can use Chillis in numerous ways.
 So if you want more patterns, the blog post I mentioned above includes links to other Chilli beads projects.